-TREASURIES-Yields jump as BOJ surprises with yield curve control shift
+TREASURIES-Yields jump as BoJ surprises with yield curve control shift

 By Karen Brettell

-NEW YORK, Dec 20 (Reuters) - U.S. Treasury yields rose on Tuesday after the Bank of Japan surprised markets by widening the band of its yield curve control, sparking a selloff in bonds globally.
+NEW YORK, Dec 20 (Reuters) - U.S. Treasury yields rose on Tuesday after the Bank of Japan surprised markets by widening the band of its yield curve control, sparking a global sell-off in bonds.

 "The surprising thing was that they did it so soon.
 There was pretty much no one that anticipated they would widen the bands of their yield curve control before the middle part of next year," said Benjamin Jeffery, an interest rate strategist at BMO Capital Markets in New York.

-Investors had expected the BOJ to make no changes to its yield curve control (YCC) until Governor Haruhiko Kuroda steps down in April.
+Investors had expected no changes to the BoJ's yield curve control (YCC) until Governor Haruhiko Kuroda steps down in April.

-Still, the central bank kept its yield target unchanged and said it will sharply increase bond buying, a sign the move was a fine-tuning of existing ultra-loose monetary policy rather than a withdrawal of stimulus.
+The central bank kept its yield target unchanged and said it would sharply increase bond buying, a sign the move was a fine-tuning of existing ultra-loose monetary policy rather than a withdrawal of stimulus.

+"Japanese investors have been net sellers of foreign bonds throughout 2022, and today's BoJ decision should only reinforce that bias," analysts Erik Nelson and Jack Boswell said in a report.

+This is because the Bank of Japan has not changed its short-term policy rate, which determines the three-month FX hedging costs, but has given longer-dated yields more room to rise, which "effectively makes foreign bonds even less attractive relative to JGBs than before," the analysts said.

-Volumes in Treasuries are expected to decline this week before the Christmas and New Year’s holidays, with many traders taking vacations or reluctant to take risks after closing their books for the year.
+Volumes in Treasuries are expected to decline this week before the Christmas and New Year holidays, with many traders taking vacations or reluctant to take risks after closing their books for the year.

 This week's U.S. economic focus will be personal consumption expenditures (PCE) data for November due on Friday, which will be watched for further clues about inflation.

-Investors are trying to gauge on how high the Federal Reserve will hike rates as it battles persistently high price pressures.
+Investors are trying to gauge how high the Federal Reserve will raise rates as it battles persistent inflation.

-Fed Chair Jerome Powell last week said that the U.S. central bank will deliver more interest rate hikes next year even as the economy slips toward a possible recession, arguing that a higher cost would be paid if the U.S. central bank does not get a firmer grip on inflation.
+Fed Chair Jerome Powell last week said the U.S. central bank would deliver more interest rate hikes next year even as the economy slips toward a possible recession, arguing that the cost would be higher if the Fed does not get a firmer grip on inflation.

-Data on Tuesday showed that U.S. single-family homebuilding tumbled in November as higher mortgage rates continued to depress housing market activity.
+Data on Tuesday showed U.S. single-family homebuilding tumbled to a 2-1/2-year low in November and permits for future construction plunged as higher mortgage rates continued to depress housing market activity.

 Price